pepstock-org/Charba-Wiki/docs/configuration/Animation.md

 [Animations](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/configuration/Animations.html) options configures which element properties are animated and how.

-The animations element is a container of configurations, [AnimationsItem](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/options/AnimationsItem.html), which can be stored and retrieved by a key, [IsAnimationCollectionKey](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/options/IsAnimationCollectionKey.html).
+The animations element is a [container of configurations](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/options/AnimationCollection.html) which can be stored and retrieved by a key, [IsAnimationCollectionKey](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/options/IsAnimationCollectionKey.html).

 To get, change and apply own properties, you can invoke the **set** and **get** methods, as following: